MMDA to extend ‘no window hour policy’

-The Metropolitan Manila Development Authority (MMDA) is seriously considering to extend the “no window hours policy” as it has helped address the traffic problem in Metro Manila.
+The Metropolitan Manila Development Authority (MMDA) is seriously considering to extend the “no window hours policy” as it supposedly helped address the traffic problem in Metro Manila.

 Lim, a former military officer, said Orbos’ idea was effective, thus, he will extend its implementation beyond July.

-Under the original plan, the no window hours policy will be implemented until July then, the MMDA top brass will evaluate its effectivity before deciding to extend it.
-NELSON BADILLA
+Under the original plan, the no window hours policy will be implemented until July, then the MMDA top brass will evaluate its effectivity before deciding to extend it.

 Please follow our commenting guidelines.